-- A bilateral netting master agreement (e.g. an ISDA) allowing close-out netting of exposures in a portfolio with offsetting contracts, with a single net payment with the same legal counterparty. - Use of collateral agreements in some transactions based on standard market documentation (i.e. ISDA master agreement with credit support annex) that governs the amount of collateral required to be posted or received by ANZ throughout the life of the contract.
-Some agreements are linked to external credit ratings which means in the event of a party's (ANZ or a counterparty) external rating being downgraded, it would likely be required to lodge collateral. - Use of right to break clauses in master agreement or in trade confirmation to reduce term of long dated derivative trades. - Independent limits setting, credit exposure control, monitoring and reporting of excesses against approved credit limits. - Additional termination triggers (close out of exposure) such as credit rating downgrade clauses and change in ownership clauses being included in documentation. - Linking covenants and events of default in existing loan facility agreement to master agreement. - Use of credit derivatives to hedge counterparty credit risk exposure. - Settlement through Continuous Linked Settlement (CLS) to eliminate settlement risk for foreign exchange transactions with CLS members.
+- A bilateral netting master agreement (e.g. an International Swaps and Derivatives Association -ISDA) allowing close-out netting of exposures in a portfolio with offsetting contracts, with a single net payment with the same legal counterparty. - Use of collateral agreements in some transactions based on standard market documentation (i.e. ISDA master agreement with credit support annex) that governs the amount of collateral required to be posted or received by ANZ throughout the life of the contract.
+Some agreements are linked to external credit ratings which means in the event of a party's (ANZ or a counterparty) external rating being downgraded, it would likely be required to lodge collateral. - Use of right to break clauses in master agreement or in trade confirmation to reduce term of long dated derivative trades. - Independent limit setting, credit exposure control, monitoring and reporting of excesses against approved credit limits. - Additional termination triggers (close out of exposure) such as credit rating downgrade clauses and change in ownership clauses being included in documentation. - Linking covenants and events of default in existing loan facility agreement to master agreement. - Use of credit derivatives to hedge counterparty credit risk exposure. - Settlement through Continuous Linked Settlement (CLS) to eliminate settlement risk for foreign exchange transactions with CLS members. - Clearing certain derivative transactions through central counterparty clearing houses.

-In the event of a downgrading of ANZ's rating by one notch from AA to AA-, as at 30 September 2011, ANZ would have been required to lodge USD145 million additional collateral with its counterparties.
+In the event of a downgrading of ANZ's rating by one notch from AA- to A+, as at 30 September 2012, ANZ would be required to lodge USD697 million additional collateral with its counterparties.
+This represents a small percentage of ANZ's overall liquidity portfolio.